pellway/RetroPie4.6_PS2SMB_Guide/README.md

 Share: PS2SMB
 User: guest
 ```
+For the PS2's IP Address, the last numbers can be any unique number.
+As long as it doesn't share the same IP with another device
+on your network, anything goes.

 After this, press connect and exit.
 In the settings menu, you can also select **ETH device start mode** to **Auto** and
 **Default menu** to **ETH games** to automatically open up the games shared over ethernet.
 After this select **Save changes**.